FBar000/ArchivistBot/README.md

 3. Adding your CollectiveAccess login credentials to ArchivistBot

 You will need to go into the `archiveGPT` and `bots` folders to add variables as part of the initial configuration.
 After initial setup, you will be interacting with the `Stage`, `Archive`, and `Archivist.ipynb` files alone*.
 The rest simply house function definitions and variable names.

+*The `Useful Functions` folder contains additional files which may be useful for certain tasks, like automating set creation on Collective Access, but those

 ### Software Installation